DIGITAL ADVERTISING 101

 Your ad’s Quality Score is a key factor in determining the cost of your campaign.
 The quality score is Google’s rating of the relevance of both your ad and your keywords.
 The quality score determines your cost per click and is influenced by the relevance of your ad’s text, keyword and landing page, your historical account performance, and possibly most important, your click through rate.
 When more people click your ad, it shows Google that your ad is relevant and helpful to users.
 User experience is an important factor in Google’s rating and good click-through-rates (CTRs) demonstrate value.

+another key aspect of this digital advertising 101 is Display advertising.
 Display advertising is the practice of presenting ads to the audience of a social media platform, website or other digital medium and encouraging them to take some action.
 Display ads can take a variety of forms including a simple image, a video or animation or an interactive application.
 They stand out from the rest of the page and they always include a call-to-action and a link back to the advertiser’s website or landing page.

 Display ads should be creative and get directly to the point in order to grab the attention of users and entice the desired action.
 Images should be clean and striking and the copy should be clear and concise.
 The best ads often use language that generates a sense of urgency or a sense of curiosity in order to engage users and encourage them to click the ad.
 And since display ads are targeted to a specific audience, they should include language that speaks directly to that audience rather than the generic language often used with wider audiences.